-How to Protect Your Rights in The Sale of Real Property in California Divorce
+How to Protect Your Rights in The Sale of Community Real Property [House] in California Divorce

 During the divorce process, spouses often find themselves in a position to sell a piece of community real property (i.e. a house or land).
+(See In re Brace: Is Your House Community or Separate Property in California Divorce and Bankruptcy Court? for more information on community real property rules in California).
 There are many reasons spouses sell real property during the course of their divorce, including financial hardship, court order, settlement terms, etc. Once the decision is made to sell the property, the parties can rest easy knowing that the California Family Code imposes the highest duty of good faith and fair dealing in the management and control of community assets on both spouses, right?

 Fiduciary Duties Between Spouses in California